GamingAtDeathsDoor/Satans_Bridge/README.md

 A Bridge for Malden created by [GADD]lords8n
 Map Markers for the road created by [GADD]Monkeynutz

+Pick the PBO you want (Self Explanatory Lights and No lights)

 Simply drop the PBO into your @ExileServer\addons Folder.
 Next restart you will have a fully-functional bridge for Malden.